What It Takes to Walk Away

 Probably all of us can relate to something on that list.
 But even so, here is the issue: Endings are necessary.
 They are an essential part of life.
-Everything has seasons, and we have to be able to recognize when something's time has passed and be able to move into the next season.
+Everything has seasons, and we have to be able to recognize when something's time has passed and to move on to the next season.
 Everything that is alive requires pruning as well, which is a great metaphor for endings.
 Gardeners prune a rose bush for three reasons:

-- There are some that are already dead and are taking up space.
+3. There are some that are already dead and are taking up valuable space.

 Let's apply that to life:

-- Over time, you gather more activities, relationships, work, interests, etc., than you can really feed with the best of your time and energy.
-You have to realize that you cannot go deep with everything, and figure out which ones you are going to invest in.
+1. Over time, you gather more activities, relationships, work, interests, etc., than you can really feed with the best of your time and energy.
+You have to realize that you cannot go deep with everything and figure out which ones you are going to invest in.

-- Face it: There are people who you have tried everything with to get them to "get it," or work issues toward which where you have also tried everything, and there is no reason to keep throwing good money after bad.
+2. Face it: There are people with whom you have tried everything to get them to "get it," or work issues where you have also tried everything, and there is no reason to keep throwing good money after bad.

-- There are people, places, and things around which have been dead to us for a long time, and it is past time to let go.
+3. There are people, places, and things which have been dead to us for a long time, and it is past time to let them go.

 So, we have a dilemma: Life and success require "necessary endings," but we are afraid to execute them.
 What to do?

-In future blogs I will share more about this topic, from my new book, Necessary Endings, but for now, lets start with a few thoughts:
+In future blogs, I will share more about this topic from my book, Necessary Endings, but for now, let's start with a few thoughts:

-- When you see that you need to let go of something, or a person, what happens inside you?
+- When you see that you need to let go of something, or someone, what happens inside you?
 What fears emerge?
 Are they paralyzing?
 How can you address them?

-- Have you really thought about the fact that if you don't do the needed pruning in the area where it's needed, you won't get what you ultimately want?
-For example, if you keep that employee then that department will never perform well?—or if you stay in that relationship you will not find the one that really fulfills you?
-Play the movie of your life forward a year or two and see if you like the results of not making the decision.
+- Have you really thought about the fact that if you don't do the pruning in the area where it's needed, you won't get what you ultimately want?
+For example, if you keep that employee, then that department will never perform well?
+Or if you stay in that relationship, you will not find the one that really fulfills you?
+Play the movie of your life forward a year or two, and see if you like the results of not making the decision.